 The Book of Hebrews is written to help Christians who, in the face of growing persecution and pressure from Jewish religious leaders, have begun to waver in their determination to remain followers of Jesus.
 In addition to warnings about the consequences of Christian Apostasy, Hebrews celebrates the superiority of Jesus over the institutional approach to religion favored by many.
 He presents faith in Christ as something worth suffering for.
 In Hebrews 12, the author uses the saints of old and Jesus Himself as an example of faithful suffering.
 Death on a cross was one of the worst deaths they could imagine, but Jesus willingly went to the cross because on the other side of that suffer was a great prize.

 12:1-3 says, “THEREFORE, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance, and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
-For consider Him who has endured such hostility by sinners against Himself, so that you may not grow weary band lose heart.
+For consider Him who has endured such hostility by sinners against Himself, so that you may not grow weary band lose heart.”

 The phrase who for the joy set before Him endured the cross summarizes much in the book.

 God made man with fundamental pain-pleasure responses.
-In our corruption, these responses are easily bent, easily exploited for manipulation, especially when they are robbed of a context of insight and hope.
+In our corruption, these responses are easily bent, easily exploited and manipulated, especially when they are robbed of a context of insight and hope.
 What a person is willing to endure and what pleasures he is willing to forgo are completely dependent on the context of hope and understanding of consequences which surrounds them.
 What will I get if I endure this pain?
 What will I get if I forgo this pleasure?
 It’s not rocket science or brain surgery.

 Now one of the biggest complaints that atheists make about the way they are described by non-atheists is the idea that atheism is a system of thought.
 They imagine that “NOT believing in something” cannot possible entail a system of thought.
 The atheist, however, wherever he is, whenever he is, shares a common answer to the most basic question of reality—Where did I come from?/What am I?
 Atheism is, therefore a worldview and worldview shapes almost everything about the beliefs and values a person has.